BerliozFramework/Config/README.md

 - **system_os**: the value of constant PHP_OS
 - **system_os_family**: the value of constant PHP_OS_FAMILY

-You can also define another special variables with methods:
+You can also define your own specials variables with the methods:
 - `setSpecialVariable(string $name, mixed $value)`
 - `setSpecialVariables(array $variables)`

+## Extended JSON format

+We created an extended format of the JSON format.
+Just to include or extends JSON files.

+### Syntax

+* Include another file: `%include:filename.json%`
+* Extends files: `%extends:filename.json, filename2.json, filename3.json%`

+You can define your own actions with static method `ExtendedJsonConfig::addAction(string $name, callable $callback)`.

 ### Extends configurations files